We’re back with an updated top 10 PowerPoint alternatives for 2020!

-Whilst you can trial the product for free, unfortunately Slidebean does not have a free option.
-Prices start at $8 or $12 per month (depending on the billing cycle).
-It also has a limited level of customisation which can be challenging if you're looking to create striking slide decks.
+After the free trial, SlideBean offers service starting at $8 or $12 per month (depending on the billing cycle).
+It also has a limited level of customization which can be challenging if you're looking to create striking slide decks.

 Canva focuses on simplicity.
 It’s a fantastic PowerPoint alternative for those who are new to creating presentations.
 It’s as simple as signing up (for free) and picking a template.
 Then you’re ready to start customising the pre-built designs.
 This ease of use will be music to your ears if you’re constantly negotiating deadlines.
 You’ll be able to create a fantastic looking presentation, quickly and with minimal hassle.